Debt Ratios for Home Financing

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, we offer a Mortgage Qualifying Calculator.
+If you want to run your own numbers, we offer a Mortgage Loan Pre-Qualifying Calculator.

-Remember these ratios are only guidelines.
-We'd be happy to help you pre-qualify to help you determine how much you can afford.
+Remember these are only guidelines.
+We will be happy to pre-qualify you to help you determine how large a mortgage loan you can afford.

 Got a Question?